awsdocs/amazon-cloudfront-developer-guide/doc_source/receiving-notifications.md

-# Setting alarms to receive notifications<a name="receiving-notifications"></a>
+# Creating alarms for metrics<a name="receiving-notifications"></a>

 In the CloudFront console, you can set alarms to notify you by Amazon Simple Notification Service \(Amazon SNS\) based on specific CloudFront metrics\.
-You can set an alarm on the [**Alarms** page in the CloudFront console](https://console.aws.amazon.com/cloudfront/v3/home#/alarms)\.
+You can set an alarm on the [Alarms page in the CloudFront console](https://console.aws.amazon.com/cloudfront/v3/home#/alarms)\.

-When you create an alarm in the console, you specify the following values:
+To create an alarm in the console, specify the following values:

 **Metric**
 The metric for which you are creating the alarm\.